 Mission: Giving back through multiple charities

-The team behind Panda Sunglasses decided that there were enough cheap plastic shades out there pollution the oceans and the atmosphere, so they decided to create a brand, that did the opposite – gave back to the earth instead of polluting and stealing from it.
+The team behind Panda Sunglasses decided that there were enough cheap plastic shades out there polluting the oceans and the atmosphere, so they decided to create a brand, that did the opposite – gave back to the earth instead of polluting and stealing from it.

 All their sustainable sunglasses are made of bamboo, because this type of wood grows faster, takes up less space, requires less replanting, and produces more oxygen than regular woods.
 But the team behind Panda Sunglasses thinks that “fashion with a purpose” is about much more than using sustainable materials.